mongodb/winkerberos/README.rst

         pass

     def authenticate_kerberos(service, user):
-        # Initialize the context object.
+        # Initialize the context object with a service principal.
         status, ctx = kerberos.authGSSClientInit(service)

-        # GSSAPI is a "client first" mechanism.
-Send the first
+        # GSSAPI is a "client goes first" SASL mechanism.
+Send the
-        # "response" to the server and recieve its first
+        # first "response" to the server and recieve its first
         # challenge.
         status = kerberos.authGSSClientStep(ctx, "")
         response = kerberos.authGSSClientResponse(ctx)